Akyba-Protocol/.github/profile/README.md

 Akyba Protocol is a **decentralized savings and micro-credit primitive** built natively on Cardano.

-It transforms traditional community finance models — ROSCA “tontines” and ASCA rotating credit groups — into **transparent, verifiable, and autonomous state machines** using:
+It transforms traditional community finance models, ROSCA “tontines” and ASCA rotating credit groups, into **transparent, verifiable, and autonomous state machines** using:

 - Cardano’s **eUTxO** ledger
 - **Aiken** smart contracts